 - Do CAA members have access to Handshake and other Career Center services?

-- CAA members do not have access to services provided by the Career Center.
-The Career Center has their own alumni plan called the Alumni Advantage, which offers access to their job site, Handshake, as well as other services for a fee.
+- CAA members do not gain access to services provided by the Career Center.
+Alumni within five years of graduation can continue to utilize most Career Center services at no cost.
 For more information, please visit the Career Center website.

 - Who should I contact if I have a question about insurance plans for Cal alumni?